 Grounding is the process of anchoring AI outputs to verifiable, external sources of truth.
 In practical terms, it means connecting your AI systems to real-world data and established facts rather than relying solely on the patterns learned during pre-training.

-When an AI is properly grounded, it generates responses based on specific information rather than statistical probabilities alone – much like how you might reference a textbook or database when answering a technical question instead of just going with your gut.
+When an AI is properly grounded, it generates responses based on specific information rather than statistical probabilities alone, much like how you might reference a textbook or database when answering a technical question instead of just going with your gut.

 There are several approaches to grounding LLMs, with Retrieval-Augmented Generation (RAG) being among the most popular.
 RAG works by retrieving relevant information from external knowledge sources in real-time and incorporating it into the generation process.
-This helps provide factual support for the AI's responses while maintaining the fluent, natural language capabilities of generative models.

 The key to preventing hallucinations is grounding your AI by providing relevant data sources, reference materials, and background context.
 This gives the AI the knowledge it needs to generate accurate, tailored responses instead of making things up.